vmware/load-balancer-and-ingress-services-for-kubernetes/docs/ako_operator.md

 ## Overview

-This is an operator that is used to deploy, manage, and remove an instance of the AKO controller on Openshift clusters.
-It takes the AKO installation/deployment configuration from a CRD called `AKOConfig` and creates an instance of the AKO controller and installs all the relevant objects specified below.
+This is an operator which is used to deploy, manage and remove an instance of the AKO controller.
+This operator when deployed creates an instance of the AKO controller and installs all the relevant objects like:

 1. AKO statefulset
 2. Clusterrole and Clusterrolbinding